Committed to Compassionate Care and Cutting-Edge Research for People with ALS.

 Dr. Miller led the effort to obtain funding and create the ALS Center, a place where patients could access cutting-edge clinical trials, obtain high-quality care, and benefit from comprehensive services and support.

-Today, Dr. Miller and his team at the ALS Center are dedicated to better understanding neurodegenerative diseases in order to develop effective, safe treatments.
+Today, Dr. Miller, Dr. Bucelli and the rest of the team at the ALS Center are dedicated to better understanding neurodegenerative diseases in order to develop effective, safe treatments.
 Along with clinical trials and studies, the Miller Lab is known for innovative translational research that leads to the development of new therapeutic approaches.

 At the Center’s heart: a commitment to helping patients maintain their independence and quality of life by providing optimal care, all while continuing the search for a cure.